daoudclarke/daoudclarke.github.com/_posts/2026-02-24-llms-are-counterintuitive.md

 In retrospect, that kind of makes sense, but it doesn't coincide with my intuition about how to use these tools.
 I would have naively thought that you could just tell it how you want it to do a task.
+And clearly I am not the only one, as evidenced by the results of the study.

 I was similarly surprised by an experiment I ran at work recently estimating properties of surveys.
 I would have thought that the